speks7/flowmaker/README.md

 - Write Javascript.
 - Select a function or object or entire file.
 - Hit ctrl-f1.
-- Choose either 'Flowmake onEditor' or 'Flowmake onEditor'.
+- Choose either 'Flowmake onEditor' or 'Flowmake onBrowser'.
 - 'Flowmake onEditor' generates the SVG layout in side column of editor itself.
 - 'Flowmake onBrowser' strats a node server on localhost with port 8080 to view and download the SVG code.